Sydney United 58 FC: 2022 Australia Cup

 In 2022, Sydney United became the first NPL club to qualify for the Australia Cup final.
 Their road to the final included beating the 2021–22 A-League Men champions Western United on penalties in the round of 16 and three-time A-League champions Brisbane Roar in the semi-final 3–2 after extra time.
-Sydney United lost 2-0 to Macarthur FC in the final, with Macarthur winning their first ever trophy.
+Sydney United lost 2-0 to Macarthur FC in the final, with Macarthur winning their first ever domestic trophy.

+During the final, some Sydney United fans sung Za dom spremni (a fascist chant used by the Ustaše in Australia honouring the fascist and genocidal Ustaše movement founded by Ante Pavelić), booed the Welcome to Country, performed salutes commentators characterised as Nazi salutes, and waved flags associated with the extreme far-right Ustaša movement such as the HOS flag and the flag of the WW2 Nazi puppet-state of the NDH.

+Following a month-long investigation, Football Australia sanctioned Sydney United 58 FC under breach of the National Code of Conduct and Ethics.
+The club was fined AUD$15,000, and received a number of suspended sanctions (including the possibility of further fines, point deductions in their National Premier Leagues NSW seasons, and a ban from the Australia Cup).

+In June 2024, three Sydney United fans were convicted and fined $500 in a NSW court for deliberately and intentionally performing the Nazi salute at the 2022 Australia Cup Final.

 NSD era from 2025

 Sydney United 58 announcement officially play in Australian Championship from October 2025 after submitting in Australian Professional League and club founder from eight teams on 20 November 2023.
 They will continue to play in the NPL NSW for the 2024 and 2025 season, before transitioning to the new league following season.

 Home ground

 In 1981 Sydney United FC moved from the city to the United Sports Centre in Edensor Park (known to fans as "King Tom"), which has a capacity of 12,000.
 The main stand is known as the Boka stand (Boka was the main sponsor of the project).
 In the Boka stand is the Senator's Club, for lifetime members of the club.
 Inside the Senator's Club is the Kalac Bar, in recognition of Željko Kalac's transfer to Leicester City in the English Premier League (which helped pay for the Boka stand).

 The club recently installed a new artificial grass field which was certified FIFA 2star standard.
 This "system" was installed by overseas contractors and overseen by the club as a virtually unique self installed field which saved many dollars.